Trigger Warning: This post deals with death

 You can barely see them in these pictures, but it was so nice seeing them flit about.
 I felt at peace then.
 I know she is at rest, and with her beloved companion again and that gives me solace.
 I had wished that I had taken Teddy down to see her, it was in my head to plan soon, but I never got the chance.
 She did see him on Marco polo and in photos.
 So there's that.

-Elder Ballard recently gave a talk where he states that "At my age, I have attended many funerals."
+talk where he states that "At my age, I have attended many funerals."
 I feel like I have already hit that age.
 I can't count how many funerals I have attended over the years, so many friends and family have passed on.

 Grandma had her plot paid for since Grandpa passed, it was in California so they decided to have two events, a memorial service in Utah and the funeral in CA the following week.
 The first service was over Labor day weekend, so that worked for us.
 The kids didn't have school to deal with and we had nothing planned, so we packed up and drove down.
 I got an Airbnb because I assumed that Jessica was going to stay with Sal, and I didn't want to burden anyone with our sudden entourage.
 It was really nice having a spot of our own though.
 I will definitely be using them in the future.
 It was a house in Lehi that accommodated us really well.